QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 * :math:`x_0 \sim {\cal N}(\mu_0, \Sigma_0)` is a random initial condition for :math:`x`

-The second component is an equation that expresses increments of :math:`\{y_t\}_{t=0}^\infty` as linear functions of
+The second piece is an equation that expresses increments of :math:`\{y_t\}_{t=0}^\infty` as linear functions of

 * a scalar constant :math:`\nu`,